• Nothing Found

 Is Uber safe in Rome?

-Whilst most Uber Rome drivers are reliable, it’s always a good idea to proceed with caution.
-Luckily, ride-hailing apps like Uber offer various features to ensure a safer ride.
-You can check the driver ratings before accepting the ride and use the app to track your progress.
+Whilst most Rome Uber drivers are reliable, it’s always a good idea to proceed with caution.
+Luckily, ride-hailing apps like Uber offer various features to ensure a safer ride, including checking driver ratings before accepting a ride and using the app to track your progress.
+A RideCheck notification will also pop up if your driver veers off course, and there is an in-app emergency button to call for help if needed.

-When it comes to local taxi drivers, they are typically honest and fair.
-However, it’s not uncommon to experience a local driver trying to overcharge you.
+When it comes to local taxi drivers, they are typically honest and fair; however, it’s not uncommon for a driver to try to overcharge you.
 One of the most common scams for metered taxis is taking a longer route than necessary or changing the taximeter to Tariff 2 or Tariff 3 during in-city rides.

 To avoid this, it’s best to ask for the estimated price in advance and to make sure that your driver always sets the meter to Tariff 1 for rides within the city.
-Likewise, the best way to avoid hidden fees and unreliable drivers is to book a Rome Airport transfer with a trusted provider and receive a fixed fare in advance.
+Alternatively, you can avoid hidden fees and unreliable drivers by booking a Rome Airport transfer with a trusted provider and receive a fixed fare in advance.

 Tips for using Uber in Rome

-- Double-check your destination before booking, as Rome Ubers sometimes mislabels landmarks or piazzas with similar names.
+• Double-check your destination before booking, as Uber sometimes mislabels landmarks or piazzas with similar names.

 Frequently asked questions